London Underground: Other proposed extensions and lines

 Several other extensions have been proposed in recent years, including a further extension of the Northern line to Clapham Junction.
 The long proposed Croxley Rail Link (an extension of the Metropolitan line) was cancelled in 2018 due to higher than expected costs and lack of funding.

 In 2019, the Canary Wharf Group suggested the construction of a new rail line between Euston and Canary Wharf, to improve connections to the future High Speed 2 railway.

+In 2021, Harlow District Council proposed extending the Central line from its eastern terminus in Epping to Harlow.
+They argued this would reduce travel times to Epping and London, and help with efforts to add 19,000 new homes to the town and expand the population to 130,000.
+However, no funding has been allocated for this proposed extension.

 Line improvements

 Bakerloo line

 The thirty-six 1972-stock trains on the Bakerloo line have already exceeded their original design life of 40 years.
 London Underground is therefore extending their operational life by making major repairs to many of the trains to maintain reliability.
 The Bakerloo line will receive new trains as part of the New Tube for London project.
 This will replace the existing fleet with new air-cooled articulated trains and a new signalling system to allow Automatic Train Operation.
 The line is predicted to run a maximum of 27 trains per hour, a 25% increase on the current 21 trains per hour during peak periods.